John Clayton (d. 1737)

 John Clayton (c.
-1666 – November 28, 1737) was a Britsh lawyer who emigrated to the colony of Virginia where he served at Attorney General as well as in the House of Burgesses, representing variously Jamestown, James City County and Williamsburg.
+1666 – November 28, 1737) was a British lawyer who emigrated to the colony of Virginia where he served at Attorney General as well as in the House of Burgesses, representing variously Jamestown, James City County and Williamsburg.

 Early and family life

 Born to the former Alice Bowyer Buggins and her attorney husband, Sir John Clayton, he would have at least two younger siblings.
 Both his maternal and paternal grandparents were gentry in Buckinghamshire and Middlesex County in Britain.
 He received an education appropriate to his class first at Eton College and then Trinity Hall of the University of Cambridge, but received no degree from either.
 Instead, in 1682 Clayton began studying law at the Inner Temple in London, of which his father was a member.

 Admitted to the bar in 1691, Clayton began a private legal practice in London.

-Probably around the same time, Clayton married a woman name Lucy in London, although her family connections are unknown.
+Probably around the same time, Clayton married a woman named Lucy in London, although her family connections are unknown.
 In 1695 she gave birth to a son they named John, and who would become a minister and serve for decades as clerk of the Gloucester, Virginia court, but who is today best known for his botanical compilations and discoveries.
 By 1702, Clayton's family included three sons, but Lucy may have died, contributing to this man's decision to accompany his acquaintance Edward Nott, who had secured a royal appointment to become the governor of the Virginia colony.
-Also, a distant cousin, Rev. John Clayton (1656-1725), who had graduated from the University of Oxford in 1674 and 1682, had already lived in the Virginia colony, where he led the Jamestown parish (then the seat of the colony's government, but known for unhealty conditions in summmertime) until his return to England in 1786, and was becoming known for his botanical observations.
+Also, a distant cousin, Rev. John Clayton (1656-1725), who had graduated from the University of Oxford in 1674 and 1682, had already lived in the Virginia colony, where he led the Jamestown parish (then the seat of the colony's government, but known for unhealthy conditions in summertime) until his return to England in 1786, and was becoming known for his botanical observations.